saiDev1999/vite-react-app-7r/README.md

 3. why not to use anchor tags in react
 4. Difference between static and dynamic navigations
 5. Design a side bar and provide navigations

+useParams:
+It is used to collect the dynamic part of the url

+Tasks:

+1. Repeat the class
+2. Fill the categories screen with all categories
+3. give product detail screen for every product inside categories screen
+4. recipes and recipe detail screens in new react project
+5. what is lazy loading in react